rcriniere/newGitTest/rc-session2.md

 #Robin's First Markdown Thank You All!
 #Make sure to put Add-PoshGitToProfile when starting
+## Part 2 of class